Cosmetology learning goes high-tech at

 "As long as they are hooked onto Wi-Fi, they are always

-Through the new tablets, students have access to the textbook,
+Through the new tablets, students have access to textbooks,

 demonstration videos, certification preparatory quizzes,